-Research
+My Research

-Master’s Thesis: Interactive Visualization with youDrawItR
+Master’s Thesis: Interactive Visualization with youdrawitR

-My thesis focuses on the development and refinement of the R package youDrawItR, which allows users to interact directly with line charts by drawing predictions or trends with their mouse.
+My thesis focuses on the development and refinement of the R package youdrawitR, which allows users to interact directly with line charts by drawing predictions or trends with their mouse.
 This interactivity has powerful implications for both data storytelling and education.

 Skills Learned from This Experience: